aiti999/Profile-page/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, Run:
 ### `npm i`
 This installs all the dependencies